evaneschneider/site/_posts/2017-3-8-Hydrostatic-Blues.markdown

 cells to drop, and the density of the inner cells to increase.
 In this case, the densities are low enough that the net effect on the inner regions is small, and the column stays mostly balanced.

-In regions further in, where the pressure gradient is less well resolved, the problem gets much more severe.
+In regions at smaller radii, where the pressure gradient is less well resolved, the problem gets much more severe.
 Below are two movies showing the evolution of the density in a column with a radius of $$r = 6.9$$kpc, and one at the innermost radius in this simulation, $$r = 0.2$$kpc.